 Curbing Cart Abandonment

-When a potential customer sees the price of your product, that’s want they decided to spend at that point.
+When a potential customer sees the price of your product, that’s what they decided to spend at that point.
 But when they’re ready to checkout, the added shipping costs encourage cart abandonment.
 So advertising free shipping alleviates this.
 Then the only additional price is the sales tax… which they know is inevitable.

-So not only do you attract more customers, you also drive down your cart abandonment— among the many frustrations of the small business owner.
+So not only do you attract more customers, but you also drive down your cart abandonment— among the many frustrations of the small business owner.

 Maintaining a minimum threshold for free shipping will improve your business and ultimately keep cart abandonment down.
-Outsourcing your operations to third party delivery providers, such as ShipTime, will allow you to generate more customer satisfaction thanks to its wealth of customer-centric services.
+Outsourcing your operations to third-party delivery providers, such as ShipTime, will allow you to generate more customer satisfaction thanks to its wealth of customer-centric services.

-In addition to crawling best possible prices, ShipTime allows you to access the information most important to your business.
+In addition to crawling the best possible prices, ShipTime allows you to access the information most important to your business.
 And all on one screen.
 The ShipTime dashboard, for example, speeds your shipping quote with pre-defined box sizes.
 The solution also provides predefined incentive rewards and the “My Pickups” functionality, allowing customers to see scheduled pickups and times.

-They cover all your bases to when it comes to efficient tracking and delivery.
+They cover all your bases when it comes to efficient tracking and delivery.
 Organizations such as ShipTime.com work in conjunction with express courier providers– of your choice– and special loyalty programs.
-They take care of all the details with turn-key and fully supported programs, offer a refer-a-friend program, ShipCash and the customer representative chat feature.
+They take care of all the details with turn-key and fully supported programs, offer a refer-a-friend program, ShipCash, and the customer representative chat feature.

 Learn more here.